dotnet/csharpstandard/standard/expressions.md

   The `>>` operator shifts `x` right by a number of bits computed as described below.

-  When `x` is of type `int` or `long`, the low-order bits of `x` are discarded, the remaining bits are shifted right, and the high-order empty bit positions are set to zero if `x` is non-negative and set to one if `x` is negative.
+  When `x` is of type `int`, `nint`, or `long`, the low-order bits of `x` are discarded, the remaining bits are shifted right, and the high-order empty bit positions are set to zero if `x` is non-negative and set to one if `x` is negative.

-  When `x` is of type `uint` or `ulong`, the low-order bits of `x` are discarded, the remaining bits are shifted right, and the high-order empty bit positions are set to zero.
+  When `x` is of type `uint`, `nuint`, or `ulong`, the low-order bits of `x` are discarded, the remaining bits are shifted right, and the high-order empty bit positions are set to zero.

 For the predefined operators, the number of bits to shift is computed as follows:

 - When the type of `x` is `int` or `uint`, the shift count is given by the low-order five bits of `count`.
 In other words, the shift count is computed from `count & 0x1F`.
+This also applies when the type of `x` is `nint` or `nuint`, and those types have the same size and representation as `int` and `uint`, respectively.
 - When the type of `x` is `long` or `ulong`, the shift count is given by the low-order six bits of `count`.
 In other words, the shift count is computed from `count & 0x3F`.
+This also applies when the type of `x` is `nint` or `nuint`, and those types have the same size and representation as `long` and `ulong`, respectively.

 If the resulting shift count is zero, the shift operators simply return the value of `x`.